temporalio/documentation/docs-src/typescript/troubleshoot-issues.md

 ```

 Temporal Workflow Bundles need to [export a set of methods that fit the compiled `worker-interface.ts` from `@temporalio/workflow`](https://github.com/temporalio/sdk-typescript/blob/eaa2d205c9bc5ff4a3b17c0b34f2dcf6b1e0264a/packages/worker/src/workflow/bundler.ts#L81) as an entry point.
-We do offer a [bundleWorkflowCode](/typescript/workers/#prebuilt-workflow-bundles) method to assist you with this, though it uses our Webpack settings.
+We do offer a `bundleWorkflowCode` method to assist you with this, though it uses our Webpack settings.
+For more information, see the [Register types](dev-guide/typescript/foundations#register-types) section.

 ### Webpack errors

-The TypeScript SDK's [Worker](/typescript/workers) bundles Workflows based on `workflowsPath` with [Webpack](https://webpack.js.org/) and run them inside v8 isolates.
+The TypeScript SDK's Worker bundles Workflows based on `workflowsPath` with [Webpack](https://webpack.js.org/) and run them inside v8 isolates.

 If Webpack fails to create the bundle, the SDK will throw an error and emit webpack logs using the SDK's [logger](/typescript/logging#logs-generated-by-sdk-components).